2020 Emmy nomination surprises: 'The Mandalorian,' Quibi get love

 The platform was launched at the beginning of the coronavirus pandemic and has endured a rocky start, with fewer subscribers than hoped.
 The company submitted more than a dozen shows for Emmy consideration and got a healthy 10 nods, mostly in the short form comedy or drama categories.

-Laurence Fishburne, Jasmine Cephas Jone and Stephan James all got nominations for the police drama "#FreeRayshawn," while Christoph Waltz got a nod for "Most Dangerous Game" and Corey Hawkins for "Survive."
+Laurence Fishburne, Jasmine Cephas Jones and Stephan James all got nominations for the police drama "#FreeRayshawn," while Christoph Waltz got a nod for "Most Dangerous Game" and Corey Hawkins for "Survive."

 Anna Kendrick earned a nomination for "Dummy," Kaitlin Olson for "Flipped" and Kerri Kenney-Silver for a reboot of "Reno 911!"
 In addition, "Most Dangerous Game" and "Reno 911!" also earned outstanding short form comedy or drama nods.
 Quibi earned as many nominations as Comedy Central and BBC America.